raquelcolares/data-science-with-python_Datacamp/Project_6 Predicting Credit Card Approvals/README.md

 Commercial banks receive a lot of applications for credit cards.
 Many of them get rejected for many reasons, like high loan balances, low income levels, or too many inquiries on an individual's credit report, for example.
 Manually analyzing these applications is mundane, error-prone, and time-consuming.
 However, this task can be automated with the power of machine learning and pretty much every commercial bank does so nowadays.

-The objective of this project is to build a machine learning model to predict if a credit card application will get approved.
+The objective of this project was to build a machine learning model to predict if a credit card application will get approved.
 The dataset used in this project is the Credit Card Approval dataset from the UCI Machine Learning Repository.